People you surround yourself with.

-For a small percentage of the population, this is a valid excuse for being overweight.
+For a small percentage of the population, this is a valid reason for being overweight.
 However, even if you are in this category, you should not use it as an excuse to continue poor habits.
 Even with a disease, you can work towards becoming the best that you are capable of becoming.

 Becoming obese does not happen over-night; it is something that continuously must be “worked” towards to occur.
 If you gain three pounds a year, in ten years you would have packed on 30 pounds.
 It took you “hard work” to gain that weight, it is going to take hard work to get it off.
 Your attitude, choices, and overall lifestyle will determine if you are a prisoner to your genes or not.

 In summary, think about who you surround yourself with and if they are helping you improve or bringing you down.
 You want to surround yourself with people who make your life more fulfilling and healthy.
 Our culture has become addicted to instantaneous results and people give up way too easily in attaining their goals.
 They want a shortcut while maintaining their current unhealthy habits.

 Food can be just as addicting as any other drug; this is something that must be acknowledged.
 An active lifestyle and plenty of exercise, along with healthy eating, is the safest way to lose and maintain a healthy weight.
 Obesity is a national health crisis, and is the second leading cause of preventable death after cigarette smoking.
 It is a preventable cause of heart disease, type 2 diabetes, obstructive sleep apnea, certain types of cancer, osteoarthritis, and asthma.